benardopiyo/Blitz/README.md

 ## Building the Application

-To build the TextIndex CLI tool:
+To build the Blitz CLI tool:

 ```bash
 make run or go build -o textindex .